amd/amd-lab-notes/profilers/README.md

 ### Radeon&trade; GPU Profiler

-The [Radeon&trade; GPU Profiler](https://radeon-gpuprofiler.readthedocs.io/en/latest/) is a performance tool that can be used by traditional gaming and visualization developers to optimize DirectX 12 (DX12), Vulkan&trade; for AMD RDNA&trade; and GCN hardware.
+The [Radeon&trade; GPU Profiler](https://radeon-gpuprofiler.readthedocs.io/en/latest/) is a performance tool that can be used by traditional gaming and visualization developers to optimize DirectX 12 (DX12) and Vulkan&trade; for AMD RDNA&trade; hardware.
 The Radeon&trade; GPU Profiler (RGP) is a ground-breaking low-level optimization tool from AMD.
 It provides detailed timing information on Radeon&trade; Graphics using custom, built-in, hardware thread-tracing, allowing the developer deep inspection of GPU workloads.
 This unique tool generates